LeanderCretegny/blenderToMitsuba/notes.md

     - Mitsuba plugin form Sebastien added, but is currently not working
 - [ ] Support for color ramp (VALTORGB) nodes
     - No mitsuba plugin exists for it, require complete implementation.
+    - current implementation not working
-- [ ] Support for Mix color nodes
+- [x] Support for Mix color nodes
     - No mitsuba plugin exists for it, require complete implementation.
-- [ ] Support for Bsdf translucent nodes
+- [x] Support for Bsdf translucent nodes
     - No mitsuba plugin exists for it, require complete implementation.
 Mitsuba 1 implemented it, can check there for inspiration.
 - [x] Support for curve rgb nodes
-- [ ] Support for Bsdf refraction nodes
+- [x] Support for Bsdf refraction nodes
     - No mitsuba plugin exists for it, require complete implementation.
 Seems to be a simplified version of rough dielectric
 - [ ] Bright contrast nodes and curve rgb nodes render differently in mi than bl, need to investigate
+- [ ] Look at functions in plugin common.py to check if they might be interesting